nikhil-rawal/nikhil-rawal/README.md

 ## 🙋🏻‍♂️ - About Me - 💁🏻‍♂️

+- 👨🏻‍💻 Take a glance at **[My Portfolio - nikhilrawal.ca](https://nikhilrawal.ca)**

+This is my personal portfolio website, built using **React.js** and styled with **TailwindCSS**.
+It showcases my projects and includes features such as light/dark mode toggling, responsive design, and more.

+---

 - 🤩 Take a look at my latest project **[My YouTube Clone](https://n-youtube.netlify.app)** and **[The Fork](https://the-fork.netlify.app/)**

   - **[My YouTube Clone](https://n-youtube.netlify.app)** - as name suggests is a youtube clone where I have added most of the youtube functionalities using the **[YouTube Public API](https://developers.google.com/youtube?hl=en)**.